 “Secret place blogging will be my first public blogging project and will be about online spiritual journaling, of having a secret place and personal prayer altar on the World Wide Web (blogosphere) with God, building your own history with Him.”

-This is an extract from the video which encapsulated why I named this blog, Secret place blogging –
+This is an extract (some words from Pastor Bill Johnson) from the video which encapsulated why I named this blog, Secret place blogging –

 “It’s easy for me to lay hand on somebody for there to be an impartation of a grace, a gift, for life, for ministry; But it is impossible to impart to somebody my history with God.
 And every person is required to make their own history and history is made primarily in the secret place, where nobody is watching.
 It is true that you can make bold decisions and do bold acts in public places but that’s not where the history is shaped.
 The history is shaped in the quiet place, in the still place.”

 In this article – What does the bible say about the value of a secret place? – A secret place can refer to a state of the soul in its relationship with God other than just a physical location.

 I have been using private journaling blogs as a tool to keep record of my walk with God (my history with God) since April 2012.
 When I logged in to my private journaling blog, it is that secret place (physical) which facilitates me to enter into that secret place (state of a soul) with God where I draw near to Him.
 This has been the most rewarding activity that I have done and have sustained in doing thus this blog was birthed to share about this process which I have termed as online spiritual journaling.
 Your blog is recommended to be set to private so that you will “write for yourself” instead of writing for others on this journey of making your own history with God.

 One of the characters in the bible who had an experience of walking with God was Enoch (three different bible versions) –

 24 And Enoch walked with God; and he was not, for God took him.

 23 Enoch lived 365 years, 24 walking in close fellowship with God.
 Then one day he disappeared, because God took him.